fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Sql/v1.0.12/Get-AzureRmSqlDatabaseReplicationLink.md

 # Get-AzureRmSqlDatabaseReplicationLink

 ## SYNOPSIS
-Gets the geo-replication links between an ssSDS and a resource group or ssNoVersion.
+Gets the geo-replication links between an Azure SQL Database and a resource group or SQL Server.

 ## SYNTAX